Murder of Martha Moxley: Appeals

 Skakel continued to fight his conviction.
 In November 2003, he appealed to the Connecticut Supreme Court, arguing that the trial court erred because the case should have been heard in juvenile court rather than in Superior Court, that the statute of limitations had expired on the charges against him and that there was prosecutorial misconduct.
 On January 12, 2006, the Connecticut Supreme Court rejected Skakel's claims and affirmed his conviction.
 Subsequently, Skakel retained attorney and former U.S. Solicitor General Theodore Olson, who filed a petition for a writ of certiorari on behalf of Skakel before the U.S. Supreme Court on July 12, 2006.
 On November 13, 2006, the Supreme Court declined to hear the case.

-In 2007, Skakel's new attorneys, Hope Seeley and Hubert Santos, filed petitions for a writ of habeas corpus and a motion for a new trial in the Connecticut trial court that had originally heard his case, based on a theory involving Gitano "Tony" Bryant, cousin of Los Angeles Lakers player Kobe Bryant and a former classmate of Skakel at the private Brunswick School in Greenwich.
-In a videotaped August 2003 interview with Vito Colucci, a private investigator hired by Skakel, Bryant said that on the night of Moxley's murder, one of his friends had wanted to rape her.
-Bryant said he did not previously come forward because his mother had warned him that as a Black man he would be framed for the unsolved murder.
+In 2007, Skakel's new attorneys, Hope Seeley and Hubert Santos, filed petitions for a writ of habeas corpus and a motion for a new trial in the Connecticut trial court that had originally heard his case, based on a theory involving Gitano "Tony" Bryant, a cousin of Los Angeles Lakers player Kobe Bryant's and a former classmate of Skakel's at the private Brunswick School in Greenwich.
+In a videotaped August 2003 interview with Vito Colucci, a private investigator hired by Skakel, Bryant said that, on the night of Moxley's murder, one of his friends had wanted to rape her.
+Bryant said that he did not previously come forward because his mother had warned him that, as a black man, he would be framed for the unsolved murder.
 A two-week hearing in April 2007 allowed the presentation of this hearsay evidence, among other matters.
 In September 2007, Skakel's attorneys filed a petition, based in part on Bryant's claims, asking for a new trial.
 Prosecutors formally responded that Bryant may have made up the story to sell a play about the case.